pressureless/paper_md/Pipeline/pipeline.md

 The above experiments, in conjunction with Figure 6, indicate that it is beneficial to use a camera array composed of many cameras with a wide field of view.
 On the other hand, using many cameras increases the requirements in terms of data bandwidth, memory, synchronization, and processing.
 A wider field of view decreases the effective resolution.
 Concretely, this means that users need to carefully consider the tradeoff between the scene volume that can be captured and the setup requirements; or adapt the acquisition setup according to the data provided in Figures 6 and 7.

 ## Virtual Head Motion
 A particularly intriguing feature of the omnistereoscopic panorama representation is the ability to simulate virtual head motion, i.e., shifting the viewer’s location sideways within the captured scene.
-In practice, sideways head motion can be achieved simply by synthesizing the stereoscopic output panorama using two columns from the lightfield L that are not symmetrically placed around the center column, which in turn provides a view of the scene from varying perspectives.
+In practice, sideways head motion can be achieved simply by synthesizing the stereoscopic output panorama using two columns from the lightfield $L$ that are not symmetrically placed around the center column, which in turn provides a view of the scene from varying perspectives.
 This principle has been demonstrated, for example, in Peleg et al. (2001, 2013).
 However, in order to be applicable in real-time VR applications, e.g., using a head-tracked Oculus Rift, a user’s head motion has to be properly mapped.

-One issue is that picking a α -y slice from the lightfield L for generating a panorama (Section 4.2) not only changes the perspective onto the scene, but also modifies the orientation of the panorama (see Figure 8).
+One issue is that picking a $α$-$y$ slice from the lightfield L for generating a panorama (Section 4.2) not only changes the perspective onto the scene, but also modifies the orientation of the panorama (see Figure 8).
 In order to synthesize proper output panoramas required for virtual head motion effects, the orientation between the panoramas must stay consistent.
 This means that points at infinity must be fixed in the generated panoramas, i.e., be at the same location.
 Let P and P′ be two panoramas generated from extracting α-y slices from L by fixing the columns x and x′, respectively.
 Noting α and α′, the orientation of a point at infinity in P and P′, we must then have α = α′.
 In practice, this can be achieved by shifting P′ by ω(x′) − ω(x) where ω(x) is defined in Equation (9) (see details in the Appendix).
 Figure 8 illustrates the effect of fixing points at infinity on a synthetic sequence.

 After this registration, a virtual head motion effect that mimics a sideways head motion can be achieved by tracking the sideways headmotion of a user and selecting the panorama based on this data.
 In our prototype, we typically use a subset (just 10–20) of all panoramic images as this is sufficient for creating a convincing head motion effect.
 These views are precomputed and then loaded by the VR viewer in real time.
 This approach directly transfers to the stereoscopic case where one simply selects both the left and the right panoramas based on the head position.
 The described approach allows for a real-time head motion effect in stereo as it comes down to selecting two appropriate panoramas.
 Although the head motion parallax induced by the sideways head motion is usually best observed when the user is not rotating at the same time, this is not strictly required.
 Our system also supports the scenario where sideways head motion and rotation occur simultaneously.
 Results of head motion with fixed orientation in stereo are available in the supplementary video.